aavegotchi/aavegotchi-wiki/posts/en/portals.md

 When the Summoning Ritual is done, you will need to submit one more transaction to open your portal and claim your friend.
 Each portal contains 10 different Aavegotchis for you to choose from, to call forth from the Nether realm.
 You will have to choose 1 out of the 10 of them to summon.
 The rest, unfortunately, will vanish.

 These Aavegotchis all bear different randomly generated traits.
 As you toggle through your options, you can view these traits and your Aavegotchi’s [Base Rarity Score](/rarity-farming#base-rarity-score).
+This is a rarity score that is initially given to your Aavegotchi, based on the initial traits it has upon summoning.
+This rarity score can later be modified through a range of activities, such as equipping your Aavegotchi with wearables.

 You can check out the trait range and rarity probabilities in this table here:

 table_PortalTraitTable